 Monthly income benefit is a useful way of guaranteeing that maintenance will be paid on death in separation or divorce cases.

 A lot of people will use term cover because it gives a lump sum to the family.
 But there are some difficulties using term cover

 So the monthly income option has the following benefits:

-This is available at all of the insurers bar Royal London
+This is available at all of the main Irish insurers bar Royal London.

 Yes, yes there is – here’s more on these little known benefits of life insurance

-Honetly I don’t know and I’m not going to even check because a lot of the illnesses covered are pure window dressing, you’ve little chance of ever claiming.
+Honestly I don’t know and I’m not going to even check because a lot of the illnesses covered are simply window dressing that you’ve little chance of ever claiming on.
+Adding ridiculous illnesses gives the insurer the chance to boast “we cover the most illnesses” in the market.
 How many people do you know have succumbed to Necrotizing fasciitis (flesh eating disease in case you were wondering).

 Eleven illnesses make up around 98% of all claims, and these eleven are: